Registering your freelance business as a Limited Liability Company (LLC) comes with a host of perks.

 Also referred to as a “trade name,” you’ll end up using this name for everything from setting up your business’s bank account and signing contracts, to representing yourself in legal cases.

 Since you’re planning on registering your LLC in Texas, having an understanding of the state’s naming requirements is key.
-If you don’t know the rules, you could waste time coming up with a name ends up rejected, or that violates an existing trademark.
+If you don’t know the rules, you could waste time coming up with a name that ends up rejected, or that violates an existing trademark.
 And no one likes rejection…or lawsuits!

 So, if you’re a freelancer in Texas, check out the information below to learn more about what it takes to name your business right.

-You Have to Comply with Texas LLC Name Requirements
+Texas LLC Name Requirements

 Your business’s name must end with one of the following: